corsairmarks/band.personalize/README.md

 7. (Optional) Re-pair your Band or Band 2 with your phone or other device
    1. You may have to delete the previous Band pairing from your phone or other device before re-pairing your Band - this appears to be a limitation of the Band

+## Report a Bug or Request a Feature

+Please submit an issue to the [Github repository](https://github.com/corsairmarks/band.personalize/issues).
+Your help makes the application better!

+When reporting a bug, please include the edition, version, and build number of your version of Windows 10, such as:

+* Edition: Windows 10 Pro
+* Version: 1607
+* Build: 14393.10

+You can find this information under "Settings" > "System" > "About."
+Please also include the version of Band.Personalize (e.g. 1.0.0) that is experiencing the bug, a description of the problem, and a series of steps to reproduce the issue.

 ## How to Develop

 1. Clone the repository